-Taking into Account Ceiling Height and Room Size
+Taking into Account Ceiling Height & Size Of Your Rooms

 Knowing the size of your space and height of your ceilings is key in picking the best ceiling fans for bedroom.
 An oversized fan in small bedrooms can make the room feel cramped and will blow you away, while a small ceiling fan in an oversized room will look way out of place and won’t do its job properly.

 As a general rule of thumb, smaller rooms do best with smaller fans and larger rooms do best with large fans.
 Ultimately, you need to pick the correct size for your space to reap the energy efficiency benefits.